georgemarian98/home-server/README.md

 Don't forget to set the variables in .env file.

 # Media server
 The folder structure for entertainment media.
-This structure is used by Jellyfin, QBitTorrent, prowlarr, radarr, etc.
+This structure is used by Jellyfin, QBittorrent, prowlarr, radarr, etc.
 ```
 Entertainment
 │── qbittorrent